 While borderline personality traits may heighten the risk of sexual coercion, the explanatory power of BPD may be less than that of Histrionic Personality Disorders (HPD), which has clear conceptual overlap with sexual coercion perpetration.
-HPD is characterized by attention seeking, excessive emotionality, and using provocative behavior to manipulate others (APA, 2013; Dorfman, 2010).
-For example, women diagnosed with HPD sometimes demand attention from relationship partners and display increased sexual preoccupation, which may lead to sexual coercion if the partner does not reciprocate (AlaviHejazi, Fatehizade, Bahrami, & Etemadi, 2016; Apt & Hurlbert, 1994).
-This sexual preoccupation was demonstrated in a study of 'sexting' behaviors (sending or receiving erotic or nude images to/from others), which was more common in women with HPD traits (Ferguson, 2011).
-HPD traits were also found to be a significant predictor of sexual coercion perpetration by females who exploited intoxicated partners (Hughes, Brewer, & Khan, 2020).
-However, the relationship between HPD and sexual coercion remains unclear.
-For example, women with HPD diagnosis may display low levels of sexual assertiveness and sexual desire (Apt & Hurlbert, 1994) which are inconsistent with both the perpetration of and being victim of sexually aggressive behavior.
-Additional research is therefore required to establish the relationship between histrionic personality traits and sexual coercion.
-Based on this, we predict that women who display traits associated with histrionic personality will be more likely to engage in emotionally manipulative sexual coercion and be at greater risk of sexual coercion victimization.
+HPD is characterised by attention seeking, excessive emotionality, and using provocative behaviour to manipulate others (APA, 2013; Dorfman, 2010).
+For example, women with HPD sometimes demand attention from relationship partners and display increased sexual preoccupation, which may lead to sexual coercion if the partner does not reciprocate (AlaviHejazi et al., 2016; Apt & Hurlbert, 1994).
+This sexual preoccupation was demonstrated in a study of "sexting" behaviours (sending or receiving erotic or nude images to/from others), which was more common in women with HPD (Ferguson, 2011).
+HPD traits were also found to be a significant predictor of sexual coercion perpetration by females who exploited intoxicated partners (Hughes et al., 2020).
+However, the relationship between HPD and sexual aggression remains unclear.
+For example, women with HPD may display low levels of sexual assertiveness and sexual desire (Apt & Hurlbert, 1994) which are inconsistent with both the perpetration of and being victim of sexually aggressive behaviour.
+Additional research is therefore required to establish the relationship between HPD or histrionic personality traits and sexual aggression.
+Based on this, we predict that women who display HPD traits will be more likely to engage in emotionally manipulative sexual coercion and be at greater risk of sexual coercion victimisation.

-Rejection Sensitivity
+Rejection sensitivity

-Rejection sensitivity is a trait-based construct that characterizes individuals with BPD (e.g., Gardner, Qualter, Stylianou, & Robinson, 2010; Sato, Fonagy, & Luyten, 2019) and

-HPD (Lyddon & Sherry, 2001; Meyer, & Pilkonis, 2005) but which also presents in individuals without these traits (Norona, Roberson, & Welsh, 2016).
-Rejection sensitivity refers to "the disposition to anxiously expect, readily perceive and intensely react to rejection by significant others" (Downey, Feldman, & Ayduk, 2000 p.
+Rejection sensitivity is a trait-based construct that characterises individuals with BPD (e.g. Gardner et al., 2010; Sato et al., 2020) and HPD (Lyddon & Sherry, 2001; Meyer & Pilkonis, 2005) but which also presents in individuals without these traits (Norona et al., 2016).
+Rejection sensitivity refers to "the disposition to anxiously expect, readily perceive and intensely react to rejection by significant others" (Downey et al., 2000, p.
 45).
 Those concerned with sexual abandonment may be more sexually compliant in an attempt to foster relationship closeness and reduce insecurities that arises from rejection sensitivity (Schachner & Shaver, 2004).
-Women with greater rejection sensitivity, therefore, may consent to unwanted sexual activity in order to fulfil perceived relationship obligations (Impett & Peplau, 2002); indeed, rejection sensitivity is associated with increased sexual victimization (Young & Furman, 2008).
+Women with greater rejection sensitivity, therefore, may consent to unwanted sexual activity in order to fulfil perceived relationship obligations (Impett & Peplau, 2002); indeed, rejection sensitivity is associated with increased sexual aggression victimisation (Young & Furman, 2008).
 Rejection sensitivity may also influence perpetration of sexual coercion.
-For example, rejection sensitive women are more likely to report hostility and relationship conflict in response to a perceived rejection (Ayduk, Downey, Testa, Yen, & Shoda, 1999; Ayduk, Zayas, Downey, Cole, Shoda, & Mischel, 2008).
-Similarly, rejection is associated with the use of aggression and violence (Romero-Canyas, Downey, Berenson, Ayduk, & Kang, 2010; Volz & Kerig, 2010).
-Hence, a substantial proportion of violent acts are influenced by the extent to which a person feels loved and accepted (Kahya, 2018) and it is possible that sexually coercive behaviors are used to avoid feelings of rejection.
-At present, there is a paucity of research investigating the association between rejection sensitivity and sexual coercion (perpetration and victimization) in women.
+For example, rejection sensitive women are more likely to report hostility and relationship conflict in response to a perceived rejection (Ayduk et al., 1999; Ayduk et al., 2008).
+Similarly, rejection is associated with the use of aggression and violence (Romero-Canyas et al., 2010; Volz & Kerig, 2010).
+Hence, a substantial proportion of violent acts are influenced by the extent to which a person feels loved and accepted (Kahya, 2021) and it is possible that sexually coercive behaviours are used to avoid feelings of rejection.
+At present, there is a paucity of research investigating the association between rejection sensitivity and sexual coercion (perpetration and victimisation) in women.
 We predict those with greater sensitivity to rejection will be more likely to both perpetrate sexual coercion and experience it as a victim.

-Love Styles
+Love styles